 Update 

 FOR MORE DETAILS ON ALL OF THE ABOVE, VISIT THE HUGUENOT SUMMER EVENTS PAGE

 For all other tours please arrive promptly at the meeting place.
-Tours are normally between 90 minutes and 2 hours dependent on the walk.
-All monies raised goes towards the Huguenots of Spitalfields educational fund.
+Tours are normally around 90 minutes dependent on the walk.
+All monies raised goes towards the Huguenots of Spitalfields Educational Fund.

 Huguenot Summer Walks

 Spitalfields Experience (August - September)

 Walks will take place at 11am on the following dates:

 More details soon

 Festival Walks will take place on Huguenot Day, Saturday 12th September at Spitalfields Traders' Market on the hour from 11am to 3pm.
 Price £10.